aws-samples/amazon-chime-voice-connector-automated-reports/README.md

 Quick Start Setup
 1. Sign-in to AWS or [Create an Account](https://us-west-2.console.aws.amazon.com)
 2. [Create an AWS Bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html).
 This will be known as the **target** S3 bucket and will be used to store enriched CDR records.
 Please make sure your bucket is located in us-east-1 region.
-3. Upload packaged code **‘pricefunction-1.0.0.jar’** provided in project root directory to your AWS Bucket.
+3. Upload packaged code **‘pricefunction-1.0.0.jar’** provided in project root directory to your target AWS Bucket.
 4. Using AWS Console, select **‘CloudFormation’** from the list of AWS Services.
 5. Choose **‘Create Stack’**.
 6. Select **‘Template is ready’** and **‘Upload a template file’**